Advanced Diploma of Leadership and Management

 Course Entry Requirements

-This course is available to all international students – However, the entry to this course is limited to those who have:
+This course is available to international students.
+Entry into this qualification is limited to applicants who meet one of the following requirements:

-• Completed a Diploma or Advanced Diploma from the BSB Training Package (current or superseded equivalent versions) or/
+• Successful completion of a Diploma or Advanced Diploma from the BSB Training Package (current or superseded equivalent versions); or

-• Have two years equivalent full-time relevant workplace experience in an operational or leadership role in an enterprise.
+• A minimum of two (2) years equivalent full-time relevant workplace experience in an operational or leadership role within an enterprise.

-• The Student must be 18 years or older at the time of course commencement,
+• Be 18 years of age or older at the time of course commencement.

 Column Image